-The cathedral complex consists of a church, north and south towers, catacombs and a treasury.
+The cathedral complex consists of a church, north and south towers, catacombs, and a treasury.
 The south tower is almost 137 meters tall.
-There are total of 13 bells and the largest one, Pummerin, is hanging in the north tower.
+There is a total of 13 bells and the largest one, Pummerin, is hanging in the north tower.
 This bell is rung only on special occasions.

-Popular attraction is a roof walk, where visitors can observe great view of Vienna.
-The roof is designed with mosaic tiles creating an image of Imperial double headed eagle with coat of arms of city of Vienna.
+A popular attraction is a roof walk, where visitors can observe the great view of Vienna.
+The roof is designed with mosaic tiles creating an image of an Imperial double-headed eagle with a coat of arms of the city of Vienna.
 You can climb to both north and south tower and also visit catacombs.

 There is a cathedral treasury hosting many historical religious relics and texts of significant importance.

-Due to its central location in Vienna’s’ Innere Stadt, it is usually starting point in exploration of Vienna and a popular meeting place.
-Visit to St. Stephen’s Cathedral is a must when visiting Vienna and Austria.
+Due to its central location in Vienna’s Innere Stadt, it is usually starting point in the exploration of Vienna and a popular meeting place.
+A visit to St. Stephen’s Cathedral is a must when visiting Vienna and Austria.

 Visiting of church premises is free, except during the mass (when you can visit as a churchgoer, not as a tourist).
 There are regular classical music concerts with paid entrance, but they are usually held in the evening, so there is plenty of time to explore church during the day.